SS Edward L. Ryerson: Career and layup

-Because of a downturn in the steel industry, Edward L. Ryerson was laid up in Indiana Harbor from the end of 1985 to the beginning of 1988, when she returned to service.
+As a result of a downturn in the steel industry, Edward L. Ryerson was laid up in Indiana Harbor from the end of 1985 to the beginning of 1988, when she returned to service.
 On July 18, 1992, Edward L. Ryerson loaded the first ever cargo of iron ore pellets to leave Escanaba.
 She once again entered layup on January 24, 1994, in Sturgeon Bay, Wisconsin, remaining inactive until 1996, returning to service on April 5, 1997.

-In 1998, the Netherlands-based Ispat International N.V. acquired Inland Steel, and the ship was renamed Str.
+In 1998, the Netherlands-based Ispat International N.V. acquired Inland Steel, at which time Edward L. Ryerson's official name was changed to Str.
 Edward L. Ryerson.
 She was sold to the Indiana Harbor Steamship Company, which was managed by Central Marine Logistics of Griffith, Indiana, later in 1998, entering long-term layup at the Bay Shipbuilding Company in Sturgeon Bay on December 12.
 Throughout the 1998 shipping season, Edward L. Ryerson carried 1476310 LT of iron ore from Escanaba over the course of 55 visits.
 As part of her layup, she was moved to Sturgeon Bay's east dock on December 7, 2000, and back to Bay Shipbuilding on August 17, 2004.

 Edward L. Ryerson re-entered service on June 3, 2006, departing Sturgeon Bay for Escanaba on July 22, 2006, where she loaded 25227 LT of iron ore bound for Indiana Harbor.
+While travelling downbound for Quebec City, Quebec, she made her inaugural voyage through the Welland Canal on May 24, 2007, transiting the St. Lawrence Seaway for the first time a few days later.
+On the return leg of a subsequent voyage from Superior, to Quebec City, Edward L. Ryerson loaded a cargo of coal at Valleyfield, Quebec, destined for a port on lower Lake Michigan, thereby becoming the first American–registered vessel to transit every major body of water in the Great Lakes.

 She entered layup in 2009, at the Fraser Shipyard in Superior, Wisconsin.
-In 2013, she was moved to the Tower Slip, near Barko Hydraulics because of soil testing at the Fraser Shipyards.
-She was moved into the Cumming Slip in 2019 because of soil testing at the Tower Slip.
+In 2013, she was moved to the Tower Slip, near Barko Hydraulics due to of soil testing at the Fraser Shipyards.
+She was moved into the Cumming Slip in 2019, by reason of soil testing at the Tower Slip.
 Edward L. Ryerson is one of only two American-owned straight deck lake freighters, the other one being the 1958-built freighter John Sherwin.

+In their port report from February 7, 2023, Boatnerd reported that Edward L. Ryerson's automatic identification system (AIS) was reactivated for the first time since 2009.
+Her future, and whether or not she will return to service remains uncertain.
+In the same report, they further reported that indeterminate work was being carried out on Edward L. Ryerson, despite her owners not making any long-term plans for her future.